How to Win a Workers’ Compensation Case

 In other words, a lot of legitimate workers’ comp claims are denied the first time around, but that doesn’t mean all hope is lost.
 If you and your attorney decide to file an appeal (that is, formally ask the court to reconsider your original claim), you may get another chance to win your case.

-Whether your workers’ comp claim has been denied or you’re concerned that it might get denied, please don’t hesitate to schedule a free consultation with Bruscato Law.
+Whether your workers’ compensation claim has been denied or you’re concerned that it might get denied, please don’t hesitate to schedule a free consultation with Bruscato Law.
 I am happy to act as a legal resource to clients throughout Monroe and the surrounding areas.